 The University of Pittsburgh at Titusville (Pitt-Titusville) is a regional campus of the University of Pittsburgh.
 Currently, it offers an Associate Degree in Nursing.
-Pitt-Titusville also provides a cultural event series, lecture series, and community service projects, as part of its mission to serve the region as an educational, cultural, and economic resource.
+Part of its mission to serve the region as an educational, cultural, and economic resource.